kyleblee/daily_recipes_gem/NOTES.md

   - Short description on what the gem is for in the README.md file
   - Final instructions to the user on how to install, run, and use the gem.
 Use the examples in the lab instructions as a guide for this (in the README.md file)
+  - Add all of the necessary information to the gemspec file (the TODO's) once you have completed the program and know exactly what it will do.
   - Specify your gem's dependencies in daily_recipes.gemspec.
 It's also best practice to specify all the gems that our library depends on in the gemspec.
   - Use daily_recipes.rb as the environment file of your project.
   - Create a video demo (with narration!) describing how a user would interact with your working gem.